Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-In AreaSearch's latest postcode level ATO data for financial year 2023, Clarence Gardens' median income among taxpayers is $61,219, with an average of $79,030.
-Nationally, this is high, compared to Greater Adelaide's median of $54,808 and average of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year 2023, estimates for September 2025 would be approximately $66,606 (median) and $85,985 (average).
-Census data shows household, family, and personal incomes rank highly in Clarence Gardens, between the 77th and 78th percentiles nationally.
-Income brackets indicate 29.1% of residents earn within the $1,500 - $2,999 range, similar to metropolitan Adelaide's 31.8%.
-The suburb demonstrates affluence with 34.2% earning over $3,000 per week, supporting premium retail and services.
-Housing accounts for 13.4% of income, while strong earnings place residents within the 80th percentile for disposable income.
+As per AreaSearch's latest postcode level ATO data released on June 30, 2023, Clarence Gardens' median income among taxpayers is $61,219.
+The average income in the suburb is $79,030.
+Nationally, these figures are high compared to Greater Adelaide's median of $54,808 and average of $66,852.
+Based on Wage Price Index growth of 8.8% since financial year 2023, estimated incomes for September 2025 would be approximately $66,606 (median) and $85,985 (average).
+Census data shows household, family, and personal incomes in Clarence Gardens rank highly nationally, between the 77th and 78th percentiles.
+Income brackets indicate that 29.1% of residents fall within the $1,500 - $2,999 income range, which is similar to the metropolitan region's pattern at 31.8%.
+The suburb demonstrates affluence with 34.2% earning over $3,000 per week.
+Housing accounts for 13.4% of income, and residents rank highly in disposable income at the 80th percentile.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income